bsurmanski/glb/README.md

 ```

 ##TODO:
-The following is currently unimplemented and needs to be finished:
+The following is currently incomplete and needs to be finished or added:
 * sampler objects
+* framebuffer objects
 * program options
+* program input/output layout (?)
 * uniform buffers (non-buffer uniforms should work, though)
 * texture unit allocation (currently only one texture may be used)
+* allow glbProgramTexture to select on the texture occurance, instead of the uniform occurance
 * non-RGBA textures
 * TGA color maps
-* more robust GLSL parsing. (currently working, needs improvement)
+* more robust GLSL parsing. (currently working, needs improvement(eg, multiple uniform definitions on one line))
 * array uniform variables
 * handling of large amounts of inputs, outputs and uniforms
 * allow for row-major matrices (currently forced column major)